surge-synthesizer/shortcircuit-xt/doc/NextSteps.md

   * Non-allocating memory pool
   * JSON
     * JSON versioning
-    * If json throws how do we not die
+    * If json throws how do we not die in the client comms
   * When do we free/GC samples from the sample manager?
   * vembertech factoring beyond lipol_ps
   * Error Reporting API for both the engine and serial thread which is thread safe etc...